dirkkelly/dirkkelly/content/politics/jimmy-dore/who-more-corrupt-trump-clinton-or-obama.md

 ---
-title: "Jimmy Dore: Who is More Corrupt Trump Clinton or Obama?"
+title: "Who Is More Corrupt: Trump, Clinton or Obama?
+Surprising Answer!"
+publisher: "Jimmy Dore"
 date: 2017-05-23T14:32:00-04:00
 videos:
   - name: "Who Is More Corrupt: Trump, Clinton or Obama?
 Surprising Answer!"